uccser/cs-unplugged/docs/source/developer/dev.rst

 - Learning Outcomes - a list of learning outcomes.

-- Programming Exercise Languages - a list of programming languages that programming exercise solutions can be given in .
+- Programming Exercise Languages - a list of programming languages that programming exercise solutions can be given in.

 - Programming Exercise Difficulties - a list of difficulty levels and their corresponding title.